luiscoco/Csharp_History/Csharp version 9/Performance-and-interop/how_to_create_dll.md

 **VERY IMPORTANT**:

 Ensure your project properties are set for C compilation.
-You can check or change this by going to the project's **Properties -> C/C++ -> Advanced -> Compile As**,

-and select Compile as **C Code (/TC)**.
+You can check or change this by going to the project's **Properties -> C/C++ -> Advanced -> Compile As** and select Compile as **C Code (/TC)**.